AMR vs. AGV: Which mobile robot will boost your warehouse?

 The gains to be quantified

-This is where investing makes sense:
+This is where the investment makes perfect sense:

 - Productivity gains: This is the most direct gain.
-A Goods-to-Man system based on AMRs can multiply by 2, 3 or even 5 the number of order lines prepared by an operator per hour, simply by eliminating travel time.
+A Goods-to-Man system based on AMR can multiply by 2, 3 or even 5 the number of order lines prepared by an operator per hour, simply by eliminating travel time.

 When to invest?
-The signs that don't lie
+The telltale signs

 - Your competitors are automating and becoming more efficient.

-Synergy of technologies: The best of both worlds
+The synergy of technologies: The best of both worlds

 The future is collaborative ("Cobotics")